michelleklum/cs124-lab1/design/design.md

 <img src="user_test_edit_task_page.png" alt="User Testing Edit Task Page - Lab 1" width="200px">

 ## Usability Testing: Lab 2

 For Lab 2, we conducted usability testing in-person with three Mudd students and virtually (through Zoom) with a student from another school.
 We first asked participants to share their impressions of our app just based on the home screen.
 We asked what they thought our app did and what actions they thought they could perform based on viewing the page.
 Next, we asked participants to perform a series of tasks while thinking out loud.
-These tasks included creating, deleting, and editing lists and tasks and searching for lists and tasks.
+These tasks included creating, deleting, and editing lists and tasks, as well as searching for lists and tasks.
+For instance, we had hardcoded a "Calls and Texts" list with a "Text John" task into our app.
+We asked each user testing participant to try to change the date of the "Text John" task to April 5, 2022 at 9:15 AM.

 ### Home Page